-Sex is a fundamental primary characteristic for the analysis of human skeletal remains in archaeological and medico-legal contexts.
-Techniques for determining other key identifying features, such as age at death and stature, are also sex-dependent (1).
-Accurate profiles of sex are crucial for reconstructing past societies in terms of demography, identity, and epidemiology, and are also essential in medico-legal contexts for identifying individuals (e.g., in mass disasters).
-In adults, sex can be determined with relative accuracy, usually estimated at 80-95% depending on such factors as skeletal preservation and degree of sexual dimorphism within the sample (2).
-One of the key limiting factors of osteological analyses to date has been an inability to reliably determine the sex of individuals from skeletal features before age $\sim 18$ y (3).
-Numerous methods have tried to do so, usually applying studies of the morphological and metrical characteristics of the infant and juvenile mandible, dentition, and ilium (e.g., refs.
-4 and 5); however, no method has proven sufficiently reliable when tested on documented skeletal samples (6).
+Sex is a fundamental primary characteristic for the analysis of human skeletal remains from archaeological and medico-legal contexts.
+Techniques for determining other key identifying features, such as age-at-death and stature, are also sex-dependent (1).
+Accurate profiles of sex are crucial for reconstructing past societies in terms of demography, identity and epidemiology, but are also essential in medico-legal contexts for identifying individuals (e.g. in mass disasters).
+In adults, sex can be determined with relative accuracy that is usually estimated to fall between 80-95%, depending upon factors such as skeletal preservation and the degree of sexual dimorphism within the sample (2).
+One of the key limiting factors of osteological analyses to date has been an inability to reliably determine the sex of individuals from skeletal features prior to approximately 18 years of age (3).
+Numerous methods have tried to do so, usually applying studies of the morphological and metrical characteristics of the infant and juvenile mandible, dentition, and ilium, e.g. (4, 5).
+However, no method has proven sufficiently reliable when tested on documented skeletal samples (6).

-Unfortunately, ancient DNA analysis is not the answer to this problem due to issues of preservation, contamination, and expense.
-For example, several DNA studies attempted to determine the sex of infants from Romano-British sites with the aim of assessing whether preferential female infanticide was practiced (7, 8), but in all of those studies, viable results were obtained from only a small proportion of the overall number sampled.
-Owing to the destructive, costly, and inconclusive nature of DNA sex determination, this method has rarely been attempted on any scale on human remains from archaeological sites.
+Ancient DNA analysis is unfortunately not the answer to this problem due to issues of preservation, contamination and expense.
+For example, several DNA studies attempted to determine the sex of infants from Romano-British sites with the aim of assessing whether preferential female infanticide was practiced (7, 8).
+In all of these studies viable results were only ever obtained from a small proportion of the overall number sampled.
+The destructive, costly, and inconclusive nature of DNA sex determination means that it has rarely been attempted on any scale on human remains from archaeological sites.

-Herein we present a method for secure biological sex determination of human remains by means of a minimally destructive surface acid etching of tooth enamel and subsequent identification of sex chromosome-linked isoforms of amelogenin, an enamel-forming protein, by nanoflow liquid chromatography mass spectrometry (nanoLC-MS).
+Herein we present a method for secure biological sex determination of human remains by means of a minimally destructive surface acid etch of tooth enamel and subsequent identification of sex chromosome-linked isoforms of amelogenin- an enamelforming protein - by nano-liquid chromatography mass spectrometry (nanoLC-MS).
 Tooth enamel is the hardest tissue in the human body and survives burial exceptionally well, even when the rest of the skeleton or DNA in the organic fraction has decayed.
-Therefore, this method holds promise for reliably determining the biological sex of humans of any age using a body tissue that is most likely to survive intact.
+Therefore, this method holds promise to reliably determine the biological sex of humans of any age using a body tissue that is most likely to survive intact.
 It is minimally destructive, inexpensive, and reliable.